The Ultimate Guide To Adobe Lightroom

-Have you ever been curious about all of those beautiful travel photos on Instagram?
-You might be surprised to know that it’s not always about being an amazing photographer… or having the most expensive camera gear.
+Ever been curious about those gorgeous photos you’ve been seeing all over the Gram?
+You might be surprised to know that it’s not always about being an amazing photographer… or having expensive camera gear.
 Most of the magic actually lies in the photography edit… AKA using Adobe Lightroom!
 Read along for my guide to Adobe Lightroom, which includes access to my free and paid Lightroom preset collections!

 Below, you will find my ultimate guide to Adobe Lightroom and Lightroom Presets, which will take you through all of the steps, tips, tricks and resources that you need to master editing your images in Adobe Lightroom.
 I have included valuable information on Adobe Lightroom Desktop CC and Adobe Lightroom Mobile CC, along with travel photography tips and access to my very own Lightroom Presets!